Take care of your sexual health!

 Drop by one of Dal's health clinics to get tested by a nurse or book an appointment.

-If you require anal swabbing or bloodwork for Hep C, HIV and syphilis, a doctor’s visit is required.
+If you require anal swabbing or bloodwork for Hep C, syphilis or HIV, or confirmatory bloodwork from a positive HIV self-test kit, a doctor’s visit is required.
 Please book an appointment with a doctor at one of Dal's health clinics.

 Is it covered by my insurance?